 Microsoft’s values include supporting people and organizations to achieve more.
 By creating openness and accessibility for a diverse user base, they actively promote equality.
 Microsoft continually pushes boundaries, aiming for constant improvement.
 They place the user at the center of their design and development.

-Microsoft’s Brand Identity Across Channels
+Microsoft’s Brand Identity Across Different Platforms

 Their website uses a clean, user-friendly design and caters to different users like consumers, businesses and developers.
 You can see their custom font Segoe UI in play throughout the entire site keeping to their brand guidelines.
 Also, their primary blue is used as an accent color throughout the site, as well as the content tiling, especially on the Xbox section of their site.